latest nhpb_banner 1__compressed2

 Grants for single moms.

 The grants will help single mothers, regardless of the age of their kid(s), and any financial assistance does not need to be repaid.
 Some of the programs are seasonal, such as LIHEAP or back to school assistance programs.
-Others can be applied for year round, such as free daycare grants for single moms to pay for child care bills or housing assistance.
+Others can be applied for year round, such as free daycare grants for single moms to pay for child care bills or low-income housing assistance.
 Note each hardship grant program, whether from a state or federal government agency or a charity, will have its own funding levels as well as application process.

 Free government hardship grants for single mothers